Smart meters are transforming the way we use and think about energy.

 If your business has up to nine sites, you qualify for one of our SMETS2 smart meters - improving many of the features of its predecessor, they provide reliable, accurate readings and usage data.
 With SMETS2, you’ll enjoy the full range of smart metering benefits – no more manual readings or estimated bills, and access to your energy data.
 There's no additional cost to have one installed, and you'll be on your way to a greener, smarter future.
 Thousands of businesses have already made the switch to smart.
 Don't delay - find out today what a smart meter could do for you.

 Smart meters record your energy use and send us your readings automatically.
 That spells an end to the hassle of manual meter readings and estimated bills.
 To unlock the true power of your smart meter, you need to use the data it provides.
-That’s why all our smart meter packages include access to SSE Clarity – our free online energy management platform.
+That’s why all our electricity and gas plans include access to SSE Clarity – our free online energy management platform – when you have a smart meter.
 SSE Clarity helps you understand how your business uses energy, giving you the chance to reduce your consumption and lower your bills.

 Larger businesses (organisations with 10 sites or more) can now enjoy the benefits of smart technology, save money, and help reduce carbon emissions.